 Conclusion: practice makes perfect

-Writing a good ChatGPT prompt isn't an innate gift — it's a skill that develops with practice.
+Writing a good ChatGPT prompt isn't an innate talent — it's a skill that develops with practice.
 The 5-step method (role, context, instruction, format, constraints) works for 90% of use cases.

-Most importantly: never stop at the first result.
+The most important thing: never stop at the first result.
 Prompting is a dialogue.
-Refine, specify, iterate.
-It's in successive exchanges that the magic of AI reveals itself.
+Refine, clarify, iterate.
+It's in the back-and-forth exchanges that the magic of AI reveals itself.

 Ready to put it into practice?
 Test your new skills with our interactive prompting exercises or explore our complete ChatGPT guide to discover even more techniques.